didlix/racheljgraves.co.uk/source/cv.markdown

 ### Ricardo-AEA
 _Lead Drupal Developer, October 2012 -- Janurary 2013_

 Worked with the project manager to provide technical analysis on a number of upcoming projects.
 As lead Drupal developer, I provided technical specifications to non-drupal developers.
-Moreover, I developed a site for the Environment Agency that allows them to produce ‘quality protocol compliance assessment forms’  to deliver compliance reports to end users.
+Moreover, I developed a site for the Environment Agency that allows them to produce 'quality protocol compliance assessment forms'  to deliver compliance reports to end users.

 ### Comic Relief
-_PHP Developer, June 2012 -- September 2013_
+_PHP Developer, June 2012 -- September 2012_

 As part of the special projects team, I developed a back end system to process users' donations and marketing preferences submitted on Comic Relief's websites.
 I also implemented a behavior driven development (BDD) and testing suite, allowing the team to develop and test using user stories.
 Moreover, I advised the quality team, project manager and product owner on how to leverage the BDD methodology to produce higher quality user stories.